 Marketing Magic - How to Sell More Stuff and Make More Money - I was a speaker at this breakfast meeting for executives on June 2, 2006, organised by business coach Cecilia Yeung.
 I explained the basic principles of marketing, and offered tips about how to write compelling marketing communications material.
 (Number of participants: about 20.)

 Guerrilla Networking to Win Clients - I co-led the discussion at this Roundtable meeting for members of the Women Business Owners' Club on March 1, 2006.
 (Number of participants: about 20.)

-How to Start and Run Your Own Business - the Women Business Owners Club regularly presents this half-day seminar for people who have just started, or are planning to start, their own business.
-I've been the guest expert on the topic of marketing at eight such events (October 2004, March 2005, October 2005, October 2006, October 2007, November 2008, May 2009 and November 2009).
+How to Start and Run Your Own Business - the Women Business Owners Club regularly presented this half-day seminar for people who had just started, or were planning to start, their own business.
+I was the guest expert on the topic of marketing at eight such events (October 2004, March 2005, October 2005, October 2006, October 2007, November 2008, May 2009 and November 2009).
 I was also the co-organiser and the MC for the event in October 2005.
 (Number of participants: as many as 80 people per event.)